caizefeng/BayesianOpt4dftu/README.md

         - Default: `"alpha_mag": 0.0`

     - **`threshold`**:
-        - Description: Specifies the accuracy at which you'd like to stop the BO process.
+        - Description: Specifies the accuracy (difference in objective function between two consecutive iterations) at which you'd like to stop the BO process.
-          A `threshold` of `0` will disable convergence assessment, meaning the BO will exit only upon reaching the maximum iterations.
+          A `threshold` of `0.0` (and `threshold_opt_u` of `0.0` as well) will disable the convergence assessment based, meaning the BO will exit only upon reaching the maximum iterations.
         - Default: `"threshold": 0.0001`

     - **`urange`**: